PROVINCIAL ADMINISTRATION: WESTERN CAPE DEPARTMENT

 DEPARTMENT OF AGRICULTURE

-A formal tertiary qualification in Social Work (Bachelor of Social Work) that allows professional registration with the South African Council for Social Service Professions as Social Worker.
+A formal tertiary qualification in Social Work (Bachelor of Social Work).

 Grade 1: No experience.

-Grade 3: experience in Social Work after registration as a Social Worker with the South African Council for Social Service Professions.
+Grade 3: A a Social Worker with the South African Council for Social Service Professions.

-Grade 4: appropriate experience in Social Work after registration as a Social Worker with the South African Council for Social Service Professions.
+Grade 4: registration as a Social Worker with the South African Council for Social Service Professions.

-Competencies: Knowledge of the following: Supervision framework for Social Workers.
+Competencies: Knowledge of the following: Relevant legislation, policies and prescripts.

-Good communication (verbal and written) skills in at least two of the three official languages of the Western Cape.
+Excellent communication (verbal and written) skills in at least two of the official languages of the Western Cape.